 Practicing the Kuji-In

-For the purposes of this practice we are going to use what is basically the "yogic complete breath".
+For the purposes of this practice, I recommend using what is basically the "yogic complete breath".

 The visualization is fire or raw energy.
 Alternately visualize a bright light glowing at the focus point.
 Observe the color of the light or light pattern and not how it changes with practice.

 Rin is associated with the first or root chakra, with strength of body and mind.
 Rin is associated with mental focus and energy generation.
 Rin is associated with being physically well and having a positive outlook, self confidence, trust in self and trust in the infinite.

 The corresponding endocrine gland is the gonads.
 According to Edgar Cayce, the energy of the sexual glands, when misdirected, may bring sexual perversions and unbridled sensuality.
 If this Spiritual center is the highest center activated during a person's life, at death they may dwell in the corresponding afterlife realm associated with the planet Saturn.
 This afterlife realm can be referred to as the realm of earthly woes and is not a pleasant place.
 It is similar to the afterlife realm which is known by Catholics as purgatory, a place of cleansing, purification and starting over.
 Activating the root chakra brings one into the direct experience of any unresolved urges and unfinished business of a sexual nature.
 Once purified, the root chakra energy becomes a driving force for the activation of higher chakras and consciousness.As you activate this center, you may have to confront any unresolved sexual issues that you may have.

 Japanese Kanji: On bai shira man taya sowaka

 Sanskrit: Om vajraman taya swaha (Pronounced: Om vajramaanatayaa Swaha)

 English Literal: O thunderbolt to / who has glory / sacrifice

 "I am strong."